MattHodge/PoshSensu/README.md

 ## Installation
 1. Download the repository and place into a PowerShell Modules directory called PoshSensu.
 The module directories can be found by running `$env:PSModulePath` in PowerShell.
 For example, `C:\Program Files\WindowsPowerShell\Modules\PoshSensu`
 1. Make sure the files are un-blocked by right clicking on them and going to properties
+1. Copy the `poshsensu_config.json.example` to `poshsensu_config.json`
 1. Modify the `poshsensu_config.json` configuration file.
-Instructions here.
+Instructions on the configuration options.
 1. Open PowerShell and ensure you set your Execution Policy to allow scripts be run.
 For example `Set-ExecutionPolicy RemoteSigned`.

 ## Installing as a Service